Transferring Money From Overseas to a New Zealand Bank Account

 A few options are available for transferring money to your New Zealand bank account.
 You can do it through your home bank in an online transfer (telegraphic transfer) or with an international bank draft.
-Alternatively, you can use a foreign exchange broker, like XE Money, to transfer money to your New Zealand bank account, avoiding the hefty bank fees.
+Alternatively, you can use a foreign exchange broker, like XE Money or Wise, to transfer money to your New Zealand bank account, avoiding hefty bank fees.

 All options have their pros and cons, so take a look at the information below on how to transfer money to your New Zealand bank account, so you can make an informed decision.

 Information You Will Need When Transferring Money to Your New Zealand Bank Account

 When transferring money from your home bank account to your New Zealand bank account, you will need to provide the following information:

 Bank Details of Your New Zealand Bank Account